Charles Anthony Micchelli: Biography

 As the youngest of four children, he was born into an Italian-American family in Newark, New Jersey.
-After graduating from Newark's East Side High School, he attended Rutgers University, where he graduated in 1964 with a bachelor's degree in mathematics.
+After graduating from Newark's East Side High School, he attended Rutgers University–New Brunswick, where he graduated in 1964 with a bachelor's degree in mathematics.
 He then became a graduate student at Stanford University.
 After taking a course on Chebyshev polynomials taught by Gábor Szegő, he became interested in approximation theory.
 Micchelli graduated in 1969 with a PhD from Stanford University.
 His PhD thesis Saturation Classes and Iterates of Operators was supervised by Samuel Karlin.

-Influenced by Gene Golub and recognizing the growing importance of computers and numerical analysis, Micchelli accepted a postgraduate invitation at the University of Uppsala's computer sciences department.
+Influenced by Gene Golub and recognizing the growing importance of computers and numerical analysis, Micchelli accepted a postgraduate invitation at the Uppsala University's computer sciences department.
 On his return to Stanford University he met IBM researcher Theodore J. Rivlin, who was visiting Karlin and Golub.
-Rivlin recruited Micchelli to become a researcher for the mathematical sciences department of the IBM Thomas J. Watson Research Center in Yorktown Heights, New York.
+Rivlin recruited Micchelli to become a researcher for the mathematical sciences department of the Thomas J. Watson Research Center.
 There Micchelli did research from 1970 to 2000 and was a visiting professor at more than twenty universities in various countries, including in Israel, Sweden, Italy, Germany, the United Kingdom, Belgium, Chile, the United States, Spain, Canada, and Singapore.
 In 2000 he retired as an emeritus of IBM and became a professor of mathematics at the University at Albany, SUNY.
+He retired in 2016.